Twin Perspectives

 • Playa Grande: Long sandy beach with lifeguards, sunbeds, and lots of restaurants nearby.

-4. North Lanzarote (quieter, natural beaches) – Better for older kids/teens
+4. North Lanzarote (quieter, natural beaches) – better for older kids and teens

 • Caletón Blanco: White sandy coves with shallow natural pools at low tide, fun for exploring.